 Kaʻena Point State Park (Mokuleia Section) vehicle access by permit will resume on Friday, June 5.

 Most Oʻahu campsites, subject to COVID restrictions, will reopen Friday, June 12.
 Reservations are now open, limited to a 30-day advance window, and all groups must be members of the same household.
-Camping at Mālaekahana State Recreation Area will not open until completion of a large paving project – anticipated to open June 19..
+UPDATE – Camping at Mālaekahana State Recreation Area will reopen July 24.

 The beach areas along the shoreline, fronting Mākena State Park, are available for passive and active use.
 Mākena State Park remains CLOSED.
 Visitors should note that there are NO lifeguard services.
 Also there are not restroom facilities and parking areas remain closed until the park is reopened.

-UPDATE July 1 – Waiʻānapanapa State Park remains closed pending the completion of the East Maui Traffic Management Plan – estimated closure through at least July 20 due to closure of the Hana Highway.
+UPDATE July 16 – Waiʻānapanapa State Park has reopened concurrent with the reopening of the Hana Highway.
+Cabin lodging is available as of Saturday, July 18.
+Camping remains CLOSED.
 Paʻiloa Beach access is allowed for active and passive uses, subject to COVID-19 restrictions.

 ʻIao Valley State Monument remains closed, as well as the Hana Highway State Waysides.